uibcdf/Study_Group_MMGBSA/README.md

 - If you are not enjoying when concepts begin to fall into place, maybe being a scientist won't make you happy.
 - If you are not enjoying when you realize that what made sense yesterday doesn't make sense today, maybe being a scientist won't make you happy.

 One last thing.
-This section is far from being a shelf help guide.
+This section is far from being a self-help guide.
 You can read about the following two empiric principles:

 - Hofstadter's Law: "It always takes longer than you expect, even when you take into account Hofstadter's Law".
 - Paretos Law: "80% of consequences come from 20% of the causes".
 Which means that 80% of your time and effort will produce only the 20% of your results.